-Social Media has since long been the instrumental platform for people, particularly teenagers to indulge in cyberbullying and Instagram is no exception.
+Social Media has since long been the instrumental platform for people, particularly teenagers, to indulge in cyberbullying with Instagram being no exception.

 Around the month of October 2019, Instagram launched a feature termed as “Restrict” that allows the platform’s users to easily shadowban any users that are posting offensive or bullying comments.
 This means that the comments on the posts of a person who has been shadowbanned by the user will only be detectable to that person.

 Instagram with its millions of daily shared posts has the potential of becoming a beneficial cultural analysis tool.

 For instance, As per a study launched by Cornell University in 2016, a group of researchers aimed at exposing how cultural clothing trends vary across the world, in particular, looking at fashion trends, based on their time and location, between 2013-2016.

 Speaking of Fashion, you can also spare a glance at our blog on IoT in Fashion Industry.